Filet Mignon with Garlic Herb Butter & Red Wine Reduction

 Instructions

-Chef Paddy’s Tip
+Chef Paddy’s Tips

 Let’s cook with heart and hustle.